Rupesh2056/reportcard-management-backend/readme.md

     5) Create .env
         a) cp .env.sample .env
-        b) make necessary changes on the .env file for database (leave unchanged for sqlite3)
+        b) make necessary changes on the .env file for database (leave unchanged for sqlite3) and redis host.

     6) Migrate database:
         python manage.py migrate

     7) Run the server
         python manage.py runserver 0.0.0.0:8000

+    8) Run celery on other tab:
+        celery -A root worker -l INFO